 Fundraising and External Relations

-- Establish and maintain in collaboration with Development Director a relevant and strategic fundraising plan; develop a culture of fundraising and further integrate fundraising with community organizing; responsible for budget oversight and oversee all grant writing.
+- Collaborate with Development Director to establish and maintain a relevant and strategic fundraising plan; develop a culture of fundraising and further integrate fundraising with community organizing; responsible for budget oversight and oversee all grant writing.

-- Seek out and nurture relationships with potential and current major financial supporters to ensure the overall success of the fundraising plan; this includes; one on one major donor requests, email correspondence, community relationship building and leading on institutional funders: foundation and government (county) contracts.
+- Seek out and nurture relationships with potential and current major financial supporters to ensure success of the fundraising plan; this includes one on one major donor requests, email correspondence, community relationship building and leading on institutional funders.

 - Guide the maintenance and development of effective communications, public relations, and fund development strategies with staff and other stakeholders.